Mandalas are probably the most common symbol in a yoga studio, Hindu clothing or in nature. But do you know what are mandalas, and how do they work?

 Some sand mandalas are for contemplation.
 After completing them, the sand mandalas are destroyed.

 The meaning behind the destruction of a mandala is a reminder of the impermanence of things in the Tibetan Buddhist teachings.
 Then the sand is poured over a nearby water body to distribute the positive energy created during its drawing.

 Benefits of Mandalas

 Mandala drawing apart from being used to relieve stress, helps you to connect with your inner self.
-You can experience these benefits from drawing Mandalas:

 - Unleash your inner artist.